GeodataTools/geodata/doc/general/packagesetup.md

 ## Dependencies and GDAL Driver Installation

 For a full list of dependencies, see the [setup.py](/setup.py) file or run the following command in the top directory: `python setup.py requirements`.
-All dependencies except should install automatically upon building the package, with the possible exception of **rasterio**, which requires GDAL.
+All dependencies should install automatically upon building the package, with the possible exception of **rasterio**, which requires GDAL.
 If **rasterio** does not install automatically, follow the instructions below specific to your operating system + Python package manager.
 For the source of these instructions and more documentation about **rasterio**, see [the rasterio documentation](https://rasterio.readthedocs.io/en/latest/installation.html).

 ### Mac OS with pip